Gaspardious/Gaspardious/README.md

     🌄 Hiking through breathtaking landscapes, seeking the perfect view.
 My Sarek hike -21 was awesome!
     ✈️ Traveling the globe, experiencing new cultures.
 Next destination: Colombia!
-    📈 Stockpicking, navigating the exciting world of investments with an analytical eye.
+    📈 Analyzing the stock market, where I apply my love for patterns and trends to stockpicking.
-    🏋️‍♂️ Hitting the gym, where I push my limits physically as I do mentally in development.
+    🏋️‍♂️ Pushing my limits at the gym, because I believe in the power of a strong body and mind.
     🎣 Casting a line into the sea, especially during summer for mackerel.

 🔍 Looking Forward: Each day is an opportunity to learn something new, face a fresh challenge, and take another step toward mastering my craft.
 I'm on a continuous quest to innovate, improve, and inspire through my work in Frontend Development.